PepsiCo (NASDAQ:PEP) Issues FY 2022 Earnings Guidance

 PepsiCo (NASDAQ:PEP) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $6.670-$6.670 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.730.
 The company issued revenue guidance of -.

-PepsiCo (NASDAQ:PEP) last issued its quarterly earnings data on Thursday, February 10th.
-The company reported $1.53 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.52 by $0.01.
-PepsiCo had a return on equity of 58.31% and a net margin of 10.62%.
-The business had revenue of $25.25 billion for the quarter, compared to the consensus estimate of $24.24 billion.
-During the same period last year, the business earned $1.47 EPS.
-The firm’s revenue was up 12.4% compared to the same quarter last year.
-Research analysts expect that PepsiCo will post 6.25 earnings per share for the current fiscal year.
+PepsiCo (NASDAQ:PEP) last posted its quarterly earnings data on Thursday, February 10th.
+The company reported $1.53 EPS for the quarter, beating analysts’ consensus estimates of $1.52 by $0.01.
+The company had revenue of $25.25 billion for the quarter, compared to analyst estimates of $24.24 billion.
+PepsiCo had a net margin of 10.62% and a return on equity of 58.31%.
+PepsiCo’s quarterly revenue was up 12.4% on a year-over-year basis.
+During the same period in the previous year, the business posted $1.47 earnings per share.
+As a group, sell-side analysts forecast that PepsiCo will post 6.25 EPS for the current fiscal year.

-A number of research analysts recently weighed in on PEP shares.
-Morgan Stanley raised their price objective on PepsiCo from $172.00 to $188.00 and gave the company an overweight rating in a research note on Tuesday, February 8th.
-DZ Bank lowered PepsiCo from a buy rating to a hold rating and set a $180.00 target price on the stock. in a report on Tuesday, February 15th.
-JPMorgan Chase & Co. raised their target price on PepsiCo from $171.00 to $185.00 in a report on Friday, February 4th.
-Barclays lowered their target price on PepsiCo from $186.00 to $180.00 and set an overweight rating on the stock in a report on Monday, February 14th.
-Finally, Argus raised their target price on PepsiCo from $180.00 to $195.00 and gave the company a buy rating in a report on Tuesday, January 4th.
-Eight equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat.com, PepsiCo presently has a consensus rating of Hold and a consensus price target of $171.19.
+PEP has been the topic of a number of recent analyst reports.
+DZ Bank lowered shares of PepsiCo from a buy rating to a hold rating and set a $180.00 price target on the stock. in a research note on Tuesday, February 15th.
+Barclays lowered their target price on shares of PepsiCo from $186.00 to $180.00 and set an overweight rating on the stock in a research report on Monday, February 14th.
+Argus upped their target price on shares of PepsiCo from $180.00 to $195.00 and gave the stock a buy rating in a research report on Tuesday, January 4th.
+Credit Suisse Group lowered their target price on shares of PepsiCo from $166.00 to $164.00 and set a neutral rating on the stock in a research report on Friday, February 11th.
+Finally, JPMorgan Chase & Co. upped their price target on shares of PepsiCo from $171.00 to $185.00 in a report on Friday, February 4th.
+Eight analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average price target of $171.19.

-A number of large investors have recently made changes to their positions in PEP.
-Ulland Investment Advisors LLC bought a new stake in PepsiCo in the fourth quarter valued at $74,000.
-OLD Mission Capital LLC bought a new stake in shares of PepsiCo during the third quarter worth $256,000.
-Lombard Odier Asset Management USA Corp bought a new stake in shares of PepsiCo during the fourth quarter worth $385,000.
-EverSource Wealth Advisors LLC bought a new stake in shares of PepsiCo during the fourth quarter worth $490,000.
-Finally, Vectors Research Management LLC grew its holdings in shares of PepsiCo by 3.1% during the fourth quarter.
-Vectors Research Management LLC now owns 3,273 shares of the company’s stock worth $569,000 after purchasing an additional 98 shares during the last quarter.
-Hedge funds and other institutional investors own 70.76% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the company.
+OLD Mission Capital LLC acquired a new stake in PepsiCo during the 3rd quarter valued at $256,000.
+Keudell Morrison Wealth Management grew its holdings in PepsiCo by 5.7% during the 3rd quarter.
+Keudell Morrison Wealth Management now owns 5,324 shares of the company’s stock valued at $801,000 after purchasing an additional 289 shares in the last quarter.
+Ulland Investment Advisors LLC acquired a new stake in PepsiCo during the 4th quarter valued at $74,000.
+Strategic Wealth Advisors Group LLC grew its holdings in PepsiCo by 2.0% during the 4th quarter.
+Strategic Wealth Advisors Group LLC now owns 18,198 shares of the company’s stock valued at $3,152,000 after purchasing an additional 364 shares in the last quarter.
+Finally, Vident Investment Advisory LLC grew its holdings in PepsiCo by 1.5% during the 4th quarter.
+Vident Investment Advisory LLC now owns 16,579 shares of the company’s stock valued at $2,880,000 after purchasing an additional 246 shares in the last quarter.
+70.76% of the stock is owned by institutional investors.

 PepsiCo Company Profile